vjammi/datastructures/src/main/java/ds/patterns/linkedList/readme.md

         dummy   1   2    3    >   5   NULL
                          w   4 > null r

-Note: Deleting the nth node will require the walker to the n+1 nodes behind the runner.
+Note: Deleting the nth listNode will require the walker to the n+1 nodes behind the runner.

 Iterative Solution